 WA Primary Health Alliance is helping to deliver the Compassionate Communities program in WA.
 In a whole-of-community approach, the program is increasing the awareness of end-of-life care and empowering people to live and die well at home where possible.

-The project, which is being delivered in partnership by WA Primary Health Alliance and the City of Albany, is one of 11 being delivered nationally through funding from the Australian Government through the Primary Health Network program.
+The project, which is being delivered in partnership with the City of Albany, is one of 11 being delivered nationally through funding provided by the Australian Government.

 - Accepting that death, dying and loss is normal/natural